Notepads are in beta and may be deprecated.

 1. Click the ”+” button in the Notepads section

-2. Give your notepad a meaningful name
+2. Name your notepad

-4. Reference it in composers or chat using @
+4. Reference it using @

 Key features